Setting up goals in Google Analytics

 So what is the benefit of taking the time to set this up?
 Well for most businesses it can allow you to define ROI on different channels of advertising or marketing.
 If you are selling a specific widget, setting up a goal in Google Analytics can teach your marketing team to effectively convert customers, by easily identifying where the fallout is, and sometimes very specifically why.
-Google gives you the opportunity to define and track up to 10 URL’s for any one goal.
+Google gives you the opportunity to define and track up to 10 urls for any one goal.
 Imagine the power when testing messages and assessing the value of promotions or offers?
 For some businesses it might be the annual report or industry white paper, never-the-less, you can learn the effectiveness of that information.
 If you don’t currently know the value of an online lead, you can begin to understand very quickly, thanks to goal tracking with Google Analytics.
 The best advice we give to our clients when discussing goals is, keep them extremely simple and limit the variable.
 This gives you the best chance to truly understand success.
 If you immediately start with too many options you might not effectively separate what is working, with what isn’t.

 Setting up goals

-(Below is an excerpt from www.google.com/webmasters/) After you’ve thought of what your goals will be, start setting up them up by following these instructions: Sign in to your Google Analytics account at http://www.google.com/analytics/.
+(Below is an excerpt from www.google.com/webmasters/) After you’ve thought about what your goals will be, start setting up them up by following these instructions: Sign in to your Google Analytics account at http://www.google.com/analytics/.
 Select the account that contains the profile you’ll be creating goals in from the Overview page.
 Find the profile for which you will be creating goals, and click ‘Edit’ under the ‘Actions’ column.
 Under the ‘Goals’ section, select one of the four sets to create your goal in (each set contains up to five goals) and click ‘Add goal.’
 You can create up to 20 goals if you use all four sets.

-Name the Goal.
+Name the Goal

 Enter the goal’s name so that you can quickly recognize it when viewing reports.
 Turn the goal ‘On’ or ‘Off.’
 If you choose ‘On,’ that means you want Google Analytics to track this conversion goal at this time.
 Turning it ‘Off’ will only make the goal inactive without deleting it.

-Select the goal’s position.
+Select the goal’s position